My guide to identifying and spotting what to forage in countryside hedgerows:

-I’ve already written about the overabundance of Blackberries in some of our hedgerow.
+I’ve already written about the overabundance of Blackberries in some of our hedgerows.
 So many in fact that I’ve frozen masses for crumbles and more Blackberry fool this autumn.
 (Tip – first freeze the blackberries in rows on a baking tray and then put the frozen berries together in freezer bags)

-But in recent foraging expeditions I’ve found Sloe patches, Wild Plums, Haws, Rose hips, Dewberries, Elderberries and even Wild Marjoram!
+But in recent foraging expeditions I’ve found Sloe patches, Wild Plums, Haws, Rose hips, Dewberries, Elderberries, Water Mint, and even Wild Marjoram!
 There’s also been some poisonous berries lurking amongst them like dangerous bodyguards.
 Here and there Honeysuckle show up adding their sweet fragrance amid the thorns.

 The deer are also clearly fond of some of the fruit as they love to shelter – or hide from me – in the undergrowth and trees by the hedgerows.
 Here are a couple this morning fleeing towards a hedgerow as I walked along the back of ours in the same field.

 Foraging in the hedgerows